-ISEM 725 - Advanced Business Process Modelling and Intelligence

-Description: In-depth coverage of current practical, conceptual, and theoretical techniques of process modeling, simulation, and intelligence.
-Primary emphasis is given to understanding and applying various modeling techniques and languages (such as BPEL), types of simulations (such as discrete event simulation), and to using various techniques and tools (such as PROM) to develop data-driven models/prescriptions of process models.
+ISEM 725 - Advanced Business Process Modelling and Intelligence languages (such as BPEL), types of simulations (such as discrete event simulation), and to using various techniques and tools (such as PROM) to develop data-driven models/prescriptions of process models.
 All the foregoing will be considered within the context of the development of solutions to both practical and cutting-edge problems.
 The student conducts a focused literature review on some advanced aspect of the studied material and issues.